cs01/gdbgui/README.rst

 - Assembly is displayed if source code cannot be found
 - Fully functional console with autocomplete functionality to fallback to if necessary
 - Notifications when new gdbgui updates are available
+- Optional password protection when serving from a publicly accessible machine

 Why gdbgui?
 -----------